ewjoachim/pypitoken/docs/index.rst

 This documentation is mainly split into four parts:

-- A tutorial guide, to understand how to use the library
+- A tutorial guide, for a complete hands-on approach to restricting existing tokens
 - How-to recipes, if you need something specific done
 - Discussions, if you want to understand how it works beneath the surface
 - Reference guide, to ease integration into your own code